 The Winter Festival of Lights dazzles along the parkway in Niagara Falls, Ontario.
 It includes over 125 animated lighting displays and 3 million tree and ground lights which can be seen within the Niagara Parks Winter Wonderland, including the world’s largest illuminated Canadian-American Flag.
 There is no admission fee to view the illuminations but donations are gratefully accepted by Festival Ambassadors at the exit of Dufferin Islands (suggested contribution ($5 - $10 per car; $1 per coach bus passenger), with proceeds used to enhance the lights and displays.
 A wintertime visit to Niagara Falls during the Winter Festival of Lights has become a tradition for over 1 million local residents and visitors from around the world.

 There are so many great signature events in Niagara that are free such as the Niagara Grape & Wine Festival, Springlicious, and the Santa Claus Parade!
-We also host an awe inspiring Busker Fest, a mouth watering Rib Fest, and a delectable Strawberry Festival.
+We also host a mouth watering Rib Fest, and a delectable Strawberry Festival.
 Check our event listings for all events happening during your visit to Niagara.

 Niagara Parks Attractions

 Did you know that for all Niagara Parks Attractions, children under 5 are free?!

 Niagara Parks Botanical Gardens